pydemia/keycloak/README.md

       - __X__: Users, roles, Groups, etc.
       - __Y__: An action. ex. write, view, ...
       - __Z__: A protected resource. ex. "/accounts"
+    - Dicision strategy
+      - Unanimous: Negative if permissions are in conflict(one is P, another is N).
+      - Affirmaative: Positive if permissions are in conflict(one is P, another is N).
+      - Consensus: Positive decision counts > Negative decision counts
     - Resource-based Permission
       - Resource itself
       - Resource Type